 Challenge #3 – The Last Mile is Impossible to Control

-In addition to customers, you’ll also experience: traffic jams, accidents, road closures, seasonality.
-There’s not getting around these outside factors, except having the ability to dynamically plan in real-time!
+In addition to customers, you’ll also experience traffic jams, accidents, road closures, and seasonality.
+There’s no getting around these outside factors, except having the ability to dynamically plan in real time!

-Last Mile Solution: Leverage your route plan efficiency while keeping customers happy.
+Last Mile Solution: Leverage your plan efficiency while keeping customers happy

 Grouping orders together